According to my statistics my 12 Great Android Apps for Musicians article has been my most popular post so far.

 Depending on your phone the margin of error could be up to 5%.
 This probably is too much for professional situations where it really counts.
 But for getting a quick calibration going without having to schlepp a dedicated sound meter device with you, this is as good as it gets.
 And it’s a nice-looking app, too.

 If you are familiar with Reason by Propellerheads then you’ll immediately feel at home when using this app.
-There’s a subtractive synthesizer, a PCM-based synth, a bass synth and a drum machine in a rack-style format with an FX rack, a mixer and a sequencer.
+You’ll find a subtractive synthesizer, a PCM-based synth, a bass synth and a drum machine in a rack-style format with an FX rack, a mixer and a sequencer.
 You can even import your own .wav files.

 This is an impressive app that’s lot of fun to play and experiment with.